The Power of Small Talk as an International Student in the U.S.

 - Be careful not to paint yourself in a negative light.
 This is often done by telling stories that put a bad impression on you.
 Instead, speak about things that showcase your maturity and intelligence.

 Employers hire people they like to work with, not always those who are the best fit for the position.
 Engaging in small talk with your interviewer will help you establish a good first impression.
 While it may appear that the topic you're discussing isn't relevant during a job interview, it is, in fact, necessary.
 It's not about the topics but the interviewer's evaluation of you while you're talking.
 Maintain your composure and start the conversation on a light note by bringing up something simple.
+This is also part of Algorizin's coaching for job interviews.

-How to use Small Talk at Work
+How to Use Small Talk at Work

 The chances are that, no matter what position you hold at work, you will be required to discuss professionally with people you don't know well or at all.
 It may be a co-worker, senior manager, client, or new networking contact.